GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/api-client/endpoints/payloads/channel-config.md

 ### `commands`

-An array of commands, e.g. /giphy.
+An array of commands, for example /giphy.

 ``` swift
 public let commands: [Command]